diiq/oyoy/README.md

 Oyster in RPython, for translation and JIT-generation by pypy.

-This go-round, rather than using a single data structure (closure-wrapped cons cells) and attempting to render every aspect of a program with it, I'm playing with a much richer AST -- rendering code textually in JSON, and putting a much, much greater load on the IDE to render the right information at the right time.
+This go-round, rather than using a single data structure (closure-wrapped cons cells) and attempting to describe every aspect of a program with it, I'm playing with a much richer AST -- storing code in a metadata-rich format, and putting a much, much greater expectaton on the IDE to render the right information at the right time.

 Because I'm just playing around, the best way to learn what I'm doing,